xfdingustc/cwac-camera/README.markdown

 2. You can subclass `CameraFragment` and override `onCreateView()`.
 Chain to the superclass to get the `CameraFragment`'s own UI, then wrap that in your own container with additional widgets, and return the combined UI from your `onCreateView()`.
+You can see this in the main demo app, which adds a `SeekBar` or `VerticalSeekBar` for zoom levels.

 It is also possible to replace `onCreateView()` completely with your own implementation, or otherwise use `CameraView` from a layout resource.
 This is